Modular Buildings: Safe, Secure & Built to Last

 When a commercial office building, healthcare facility or school expansion is constructed on-site, the project concludes with a single building inspection.
 Often the single inspector is tasked with checking all specialized areas of the building, including roofing, electrical, plumbing and structural integrity.

 Conversely, during an off-site modular construction project, specialized and focused inspections are completed at each step of the process, as the individual module moves down the assembly line.
 This unique quality control strategy allows for imperfections to be caught and corrected without affecting the other areas of the project helping to save time and keep costs down.
 When the project is completed on-site, the final assembly then undergoes the same final inspection as it’s conventionally built counterparts.
+While many of the companies like the jacksoncontractingsite.com make sure that they provide over the top service, there are some contractors who have the habit of letting the little things go which results in problems later.
+Thus getting a final inspection is always necessary.

 Temporary and permanent modular structures are subject to the same building regulations and codes as site-built buildings.
 More than that, modular components are also designed and manufactured to withstand the rigors of on-road transportation, including high winds, vibrations, weigh distribution, and bumps.